Episode “Il top dell’associazionismo” (The top of the cigar association life) is recorded in Italian. You will find a translated summary below.

 When we talk about cigar smoking rights, obviously we not only talk about national taxes but also about bans recommended at European level.
 “We were invited for the Italian representation at Cigar Rights of Europe.
 Unfortunately we were not able to participate: our English speaking representative, Stjep Markulin, could not make it.
-Nicola Pileggi also started to promote smoker rights activities in Italy.
-I believe he is creating an Italian version of a committee for smokers rights and made a lot of progress.
 Also, we are confronted with the CCA charter that commits to not oppose legislation, we have a cultural promotion purpose.
 Taking a clear position in defense of consumers seemed against the mandate.
 However, I would like to deepen the understanding of this topic.”

 There is also the need to educate legislators.
 “We have, after all, a valid approach to a better life quality and we should share this vision more.
 There is a movement that is going into that direction and a big organization such as CCA should be a partner in this.”